 About us

-The Incense Atelier grew out of a lifelong fascination with the East — its philosophy, literature, and living traditions.
+The Incense Atelier has grown out of a lifelong fascination with the East — its philosophy, literature and living traditions.

 My first encounters with incense, as a teenager, hinted at distant cultures and unfamiliar places.
 It also felt faintly exotic and bohemian — something quietly transgressive, a little ‘grown-up’, carrying promises of independence and the unnamed pleasures of adulthood.